 The kid’s legs couldn’t carry them down to the beach fast enough!
 We spent the next hour rock climbing, beachcombing, looking for driftwood, taking photos, and watching boats go by – all under beautiful and warm sunny skies.
 It was a magical afternoon!

 The hike back up to the parking lot was a little bit more challenging and the kids were a bit tired so I pulled out some “healthy” fruit candy and selected points of interest that once we reached them they got candy.
 Needless to say, we got to the Lighthouse Park parking lot quickly and without whining (or me having to carry anyone!)
 I don’t shy away from a little bribing (in moderation, of course) – it’s just another tool in the parental toolbox!

 I highly recommend this excursion… it is well worth the drive (45 minutes from Langley) and it’s a short enough hike that you can combine it with other activities during the day (we went to Stanley Park afterwards).

 - Family Friendly, easy terrain, even for strollers

 - LOTS to look at (Mountain Bikers, hikers, other people, trees, hills, cliffs, etc)

 - AMAZING views right in our backyard!

 - Parking – just be prepared to park tight and wait a bit for a spot to free up.

 - I didn’t pack enough snacks… I normally pack too much!

-- Tons of opportunities for emergent learning in the forest, including the cut from the tree, the signage throughout the park, and the obvious elements like the light house.
+- Tons of opportunities for emergent learning in the forest, including the cut from the tree, the signage throughout the park, and the prominent elements like the lighthouse.